webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 The point is, the fact that both shaders are in the same string in most WebGPU examples is just a convenience.
 In reality, first WebGPU parses the WGSL to make sure it's syntactically correct.
-Then, WebGPU looks at the `entryPoint` you specify.
-From there, it goes and looks at the parts that entryPoint references and nothing else for that entryPoint.
-It's useful because you don't have to type things like structures or binding and group locations twice if two or more shaders share bindings or structures or constants or functions.
+Then, WebGPU looks at each `entryPoint` you specify, separately.
+It looks at the parts that each entryPoint references and nothing else.

+Shared strings are useful because you don't have to type things like structures, binding and group locations, constants, and functions twice if multiple shaders share the resources/entities.
 But, from the POV of WebGPU, it's as though you did duplicate all of them, once for each entryPoint.

 Note: It is not that common to generate a checkerboard using the `@builtin(position)`.
 Checkerboards or other patterns are far more commonly